Scoliosis is a lateral curvature of the spine

-True or “structural scoliosis” is usually a more dramatic curvature which does not straighten with movements of the spine.
-This condition affects from 1-5% of children ages 10 to 16 (60-80% of which are female).
+The more dramatic curvature is called True or “structural scoliosis”.
+This curve does not straighten with movements of the spine.
+True scoliosis affects from 1-5% of children ages 10 to 16 (60-80% of which are female).

-Scoliosis predisposes individuals to back pain, headache, and other posture-related disorders.
-In rare, severe cases, the curvature can lead to difficulty breathing or heart problems due to a lack of space from the deformed ribcage.
-A scoliosis is classified based on an angle measurement taken from a full spine x-ray.
+Scoliosis often causes back pain, headache, and other posture-related disorders.
+Some severe curvature can lead to difficulty breathing or heart problems due to a lack of space within the ribcage.
+A scoliosis is classified based on measurements taken from a full spine x-ray.

-Surgery for scoliosis is a highly invasive procedure, which is usually only utilized for very rare cases which progress rapidly and inhibit organ function.
+Surgery is a highly invasive procedure.
+For this reason, it is typically only utilized for very rare cases.
+These cases are more often only the ones which progress rapidly and inhibit organ function.

 Chiropractic and Scoliosis

 Chiropractic adjustments are highly effective in managing the common complaints associated with scoliosis.
-A study of 1000 young chiropractic patients found an improvement in curvature in 84%.
-After the age of 25, bone has completely calcified and any correction becomes more difficult, though symptom management is very effective.
+A study of 1000 young chiropractic patients found an improvement in curvature in 84% of those involved.
+After the age of 25, bone has completely calcified and any correction becomes more difficult.
+However symptom management is very effective.
 In those very rare cases of severe scoliosis, the chiropractor will refer out for the next appropriate step in care.

 What should you do if you suspect you or your child has scoliosis?

-Make an appointment in our office this month.
-We are currently doing complimentary scoliosis screenings and have a limited number of slots available in our screening schedule.
+We are currently accepting new patients.
 If this is something you are concerned about, we strongly encourage you to make an appointment.

 Many of the children we have seen have had tremendous results because they got here before it was too late.
 If we cannot help your child, we will tell you right away and send you to someone who can.